Tampa Bay Buccaneers vs. Los Angeles Rams NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Los Angeles went 9-7-0 ATS last year.

+- The Rams put up 23.3 points per game last year, comparable to the 22.2 the Buccaneers surrendered.

-- Los Angeles was 8-1 against the spread and 8-1 overall in games when it recorded more than 22.2 points last season.
+- Los Angeles was 8-1 against the spread and 8-1 overall last year when the team put up over 22.2 points.

-- Los Angeles was 9-3 against the spread and 9-3 overall when the team churned out more than 327.1 yards last year.
+- Los Angeles was 9-3 against the spread and 9-3 overall when the team amassed over 327.1 yards last season.

-- Last year the Rams turned the ball over 25 times, while the Buccaneers forced 25 turnovers.
+- The Rams had 25 giveaways last season, while the Buccaneers had 25 takeaways.

 Home and road insights

-- At home last year, the Rams were 3-3 ATS as 1.5-point underdogs or greater.
+- At home last year, the Rams were 4-3 ATS as 1-point underdogs or greater.

-- Los Angeles did not hit the over in eight home games last season.
+- Last year, in eight home games, Los Angeles did not go over the total.

-- Tampa Bay was 6-2 overall, and 4-4 against the spread, on the road last season.
+- Tampa Bay was 6-2 overall, and 4-4 against the spread, in away games last season.

-- Last year the Buccaneers went 4-3 ATS as 1.5-point favorites or more on the road.
+- As 1-point favorites or more away from home, the Buccaneers were 4-3 ATS.

-- Last season, in eight away games, Tampa Bay went over the total five times.
+- Tampa Bay hit the over in five of eight road games last year.

 Powered by Data Skrive.